UMSATS/soti/soti/README.md

 ```

 ## Linux & MacOS instructions
-Accessing the serial port is sometimes restricted to the super user.
+Accessing the serial device is sometimes restricted to the super user.

 Therefore, to run the program, run `sudo python3 soti`.

-## Specify port
+## Specify device
-The CLI will prompt you to enter a serial port to read to and write from.

-**Please write this correctly, or the CLI will throw an exception!**

 The SOTI terminal will present a list of your available ports:

-`Windows ex.
-"COM6 - STMicroelectronics STLink Virtual COM Port (COM6)"`
-`Linux ex. "/dev/ttyACM0 - STM32 STLink - ST-Link VCP Ctrl"`

-From this list, find the port corresponding to your device.
+From this list, select the option corresponding to your device.

 Enter only the device name.

-`Windows ex.
-Input "COM6" (without the quotation marks)`
-`Linux ex.
-Input "/dev/ttyACM0" (without the quotation marks)`

 ## Send commands
 To send a command, please use its command code, prefixed with "0x" and followed by any arguments in hexadecimal notation.